Courses

 Ron Dart, PhD, is a professor, author of over 40 books, founder of the Anglican lay monastic order Sons of the Holy Cross, and long time shepherd of pastors’ hearts that have been disillusioned or deconstructed in Christian leadership.
 He has written 5 books and published 35 articles on Thomas Merton, and has served on the National Executive of the Thomas Merton Society of Canada for 25 years.

-April 21 - June 2
+April 21 - May 30

 Walking with Jesus the 40 Days After Easter:

-a 40-day contemplative writing pilgrimage and reflection group.
+a contemplative writing pilgrimage

 Sara Carrara Di Fuccia, MA